-Emily Carr University of Art and Design is situated on the unceded, traditional, ancestral territory of the Coast Salish Peoples,including the territories of the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) Nations.
+Emily Carr University of Art and Design is situated on the unceded, traditional, and ancestral territory of the Coast Salish Peoples, including the territories of the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) Nations.

 Emily Carr University is committed to providing the necessary support to Aboriginal students to ensure their academic success.
 The University provides admission and

 transfer advising services and educational support service resulting in excellent retention and graduation rates for Aboriginal students.
 We have had a steady increase in our diverse Aboriginal Student population as well as an increase in our Aboriginal programs.
 The Aboriginal Program Office provides culturally appropriate support that encompasses both traditional and contemporary artistic and cultural expressions of Aboriginal peoples, and is a valuable resource for students to access traditional materials/supplies.
-The Aboriginal Program team also assists with the promotion and coordination of events and workshops related to Aboriginal art and culture, and is responsible for providing information regarding Aboriginal funding and scholarships.
+The Aboriginal Program team also assists with the promotion and coordination of events and workshops related to Aboriginal art and culture, and is responsible for providing information regarding Aboriginal funding, scholarships and awards.

 |Associate Director, Aboriginal Programs